Thank you for visiting www.featurespace.co.uk (“our Site”).

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting our Site you are accepting and consenting to the practices described in this policy.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Featurespace Limited, a company incorporated and registered in England and Wales with company number 05640420 and whose registered office is at of Broers Building, 21 JJ Thomson Avenue, Cambridge CB3 0FA.
+For the purpose of applicable Data Protection legislation, the data controller is Featurespace Limited, a company incorporated and registered in England and Wales with company number 05640420 and whose registered office is at of Broers Building, 21 JJ Thomson Avenue, Cambridge CB3 0FA.

 Information we may collect from you